gabepo/MIST4610GroupProject1_MrTreest/README.md

 <img width="890" height="337" alt="Screenshot 2026-03-30 at 2 17 11 PM" src="https://github.com/user-attachments/assets/9cf75fbb-567a-48ac-83d9-86bd48e93e82" />

 - This helps managers assess the productivity and effectiveness of individual planting events and improve planning for future events.
-This gives us an organized bank to account for how many each trees were planted at that event.
+This gives us an organized bank to account for how many trees were planted at that event.

 ### Query 4: Sites Organized by Community
 Which sites are located within each community?